rjabdurrahman/thisiswcag/README.md

 - Send an email to ross.mullen@canaxess.com.au to indicate you disagree and want to alter a test/add a test
 - Send a Twitter DM to [@mrrossmullen](https://twitter.com/mrrossmullen?lang=en) to indicate you disagree and want to alter a test/add a test

-However not every request will be actioned.
-If your request is to add a further test, you will need to justify how the test fails against WCAG, i.e. non-sequential headings are not a WCAG 2.1 failure.
+Not every request will be actioned.
+If your request is to add or ammend a test, you will need to justify how the test fails against WCAG.
+Non-sequential headings are not a WCAG 2.1 failure.

 https://www.tpgi.com/heading-off-confusion-when-do-headings-fail-wcag/
 > WCAG techniques, such as H42: Using h1-h6 to identify headings and ARIA12: Using role=heading to identify headings, recommend that heading markup indicate the appropriate heading level for the content, but they don’t go so far as to define what’s “appropriate”—an issue that has been the subject of considerable discussion.
 So although hierarchical heading structures reflect a best practice, skipping heading levels does not represent a WCAG failure.

-In short all requests are welcomed and appreciated, but are included only after consensus amongst the community.
+All requests are welcomed and appreciated, but are included only after consensus amongst the community.

 This project is aimed at conveying facts.
 Tests should strive to avoid personal preferences for identifying accessibility failures.